 |A truly multicultural education will be one that can address simultaneously the requirements of global and national integration, and the specific needs of particular culturally distinct communities, both in rural and urban settings (….)
 To achieve such a truly pluralistic education it will be necessary to rethink the objectives of what it means to educate and be educated; to remodel the contents and the curricula of formal schooling institutions; to develop new teaching skills and educational methods; and to stimulate the emergence of new generations of teachers/learners.
 (UNESCO report Learning: The Treasure Within, 1998)|

 The student population in adult education is becoming increasingly diverse.
 Many centres for adult education and social-cultural organisations aim to offer an inclusive learning environment in which every student can develop optimally, regardless of gender, personality, learning style, physical disability, and cultural background or philosophy of life.
-However, many times this stays more to well-meant intentions expressed in mission statements rather than it is embedded in structure and culture of organisations.
+However, many times this remains more in well-meant intentions expressed in mission statements rather than it is embedded in structure and culture of organisations.
 Teachers, educationalists and policymakers still too often approach diversity as a separate island in lessons, school life, the school environment and the surrounding society.
 From this point of view, it is no more than a content to be added to the school programme, a separate set of attitudes to be taught, a project week or an extra bundle of teaching materials.
 In this way, nothing needs to be changed in the basic attitudes of teachers and school boards.
 The school’s mainstream is neutral, monocultural, monolingual, homogeneous, heterosexual, non-disabled and so on.

 Diversity policy aims to place dealing with diversity better at the heart of the educational process and school life.
 Diversity is no longer the subject but the starting point of education.
 In addition to a basic attitude, it is also a quality characteristic of education in all its facets: substantive, pedagogical-didactical, relational and organisational.